If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 A useful shift

-You are not trying to optimize everything.
+You are not trying to optimize your finances.

 You are trying to replace uncertainty with reality.

-Reality is usually more manageable than your imagination.
+Reality is usually more manageable than imagination.

 This only works if it stays simple.